Masayuki Nakatsuka (中塚 政幸)

 Masayuki Nakatsuka was a four-time All-Star in a 15-year career for the Taiyo Whales.
 He led the league once apiece in steals and doubles.

 Nakatsuka set a Tokyo Metropolitan University League record with hits in nine consecutive at-bats.
-The Taiyo Whales took him in the second round of the 1967 draft, after they took Tadakatsu Kotani in the first round.
+He was on the Japanese national team that won the 1967 Asian Championship.
+The Taiyo Whales took him in the second round of the 1967 NPB draft, after they took Tadakatsu Kotani in the first round.
 He debuted as a pinch-hitter for Kosuke Matsuoka.
 His first hit came off Minoru Kakimoto and his first homer was against Yukio Miyoshi.
 He was 13 for 55 with a double, two home runs, four walks and five steals as a backup 1B-OF for Taiyo in 1968.
 He became their starter at 1B in 1969 and hit .275/.318/.402.
 He tied Shinichi Eto, Tatsuhiko Kimata, Morimichi Takagi and Koji Yamamoto for 8th in the Central League with 20 doubles and he tied for 9th with 70 strikeouts.

 Moving to the outfield in 1970 as Kazuhiko Kondo moved to 1B, Nakatsuka batted .260/.310/.380 with 28 doubles.
 He made the CL All-Star team and finished among the leaders in runs (60, 6th, between Kimata and Shigeo Nagashima), hits (160, tied for 6th with John Miller), at-bats (484, 3rd, behind Shigeru Takada and Miller), doubles (1st by two over Taira Fujita), steals (13, tied for 8th with Akira Ejiri and Sachio Kinugasa) and caught stealing (11, 4th, between Koji Yamamoto and Toshiyuki Mimura).
 He slumped to .245/.277/.344 in 1971, tying Fujita for second with four triples (one behind Shozo Doi) and tying for 9th with 14 steals but also being caught stealing 12 times, second to Isao Shibata.